 - Serve immediately or transfer to an airtight container and chill until ready to serve.
 Top with an extra sprig of basil for garnish if you like.

 Additions and Substitutions.
 Add extra fresh herbs (we love parsley, chives, or cilantro!), grilled chicken, chopped mozzarella or mozzarella pearls, feta, goat cheese, or parmesan to this pasta salad.
-It’s also great with diced bell pepper, cucumber, or grilled zucchini and yellow squash.
-Use any kind of dried pasta you like in place of the orzo (this is tasty with elbows, cavatappi, or orecchiette!)
+It's also great with diced bell pepper, cucumber, or grilled zucchini and yellow squash.
+Use any kind of dried pasta you like in place of the orzo.
 Use halved cherry or grape tomatoes instead of diced tomatoes if you prefer.
 No lemons?
 Use 1/4 cup of bottled lemon juice instead.